-- (1) When an authorised official finds that a provision of this By-law is contravened or that a condition has arisen that has the potential to lead to a contravention of this By-law, such authorised official may issue a compliance notice to the consumer or owner concerned or person who is contravening the provisions of this By-law. - (2) A notice issued in terms of subsection (1) must state - (a) the provision of the By-law that is being contravened or will be contravened if the condition is allowed to continue; - (b) the measures that must be taken to rectify the condition; and

-- (c) the time period in which the notice must be complied with. - (3) If a person on whom notice was served in terms of subsection (2) fails to comply with the requirements of the notice, the Director: Water and Sanitation may take such steps as may be necessary to rectify the condition at the cost of the person responsible, or take any other action deemed necessary to ensure compliance. - (4) The Director: Water and Sanitation, subject to the provisions of this By-law, retains the power to take any action including the immediate discontinuation of the water supply in appropriate circumstances.
+- (1) When an authorised official finds that a provision of this By-law is contravened or that a condition has arisen that has the potential to lead to a contravention of this By-law, such authorised official may issue a compliance notice to the consumer or owner concerned or person who is contravening the provisions of this By-law. - (2) A notice issued in terms of subsection (1) must state - (a) the provision of the By-law that is being contravened or will be contravened if the condition is allowed to continue; - (b) the measures that must be taken to rectify the condition; and - (c) the time period in which the notice must be complied with. - (3) If a person on whom notice was served in terms of subsection (2) fails to comply with the requirements of the notice, Council may take such steps as may be necessary to rectify the condition at the cost of the person responsible, or take any other action deemed necessary to ensure compliance. - (4) Council, subject to the provisions of this By-law, retains the power to take any action including the immediate discontinuation of the water supply in appropriate circumstances.

-10. Responsibility for compliance with this by-law
+10. Responsibility for compliance with this By-law